Cyrus of Alexandria: Early life

 Cyrus was born in the late 6th century.
 He was from the Caucasus region, hence the nickname Al-Muqawqis, from the Coptic ⲡⲓⲕⲁⲩⲕⲟⲥ meaning "the Caucasian".
 He had a sister, who married Domentianus the governor of Faiyum.
-Arab sources (mainly Al-Waqidi) name various other relatives of Cyrus, such as a daughter named Armenousa, another daughter Luliyah, two sons Aristulis and Paul, a brother Andrew, a nephew Masius, and a maternal uncle al-Hamuk or al-Hamirak who had twelve sons, including Sata and Hizbar.
-However, Karl Stowasser describes these relatives as "pure legend".
+Arabic sources name various other relatives of Cyrus, such as a daughter named Armenousa, another daughter Luliyah, two sons Aristulis and Paul, a brother Andrew, a nephew Masius, and a maternal uncle al-Hamuk or al-Hamirak who had twelve sons, including Sata and Hizbar.
+However, historian Karl Stowasser describes these relatives as "pure legend".

 Bishop of Phasis

 In 620, he assumed the position of Bishop of Phasis in Colchis.
 In 626, during the Persian campaign led by the Byzantine Emperor Heraclius, he was consulted regarding a plan proposed by Sergius, the Patriarch of Constantinople, aimed at reconciling the Miaphysites of Egypt with the Church and gaining their support for the empire.
 This plan, known as the monenergist plan, involved accepting the Chalcedonian principle of two natures of Christ while effectively nullifying it by asserting that he possessed only one energy, referred to as hèn thélema kaì mía enérgeia (ἓν θέλημα καὶ μία ἐνέργεια).
 Cyrus embraced this formula after Sergius assured him that Pope Honorius I in Rome had endorsed it and that it did not contradict the teachings of the Church Fathers or the decisions made at the Council of Chalcedon.
 Cyrus was subsequently appointed by Heraclius as the Bishop of Alexandria in 630, in opposition to the Miaphysite Patriarch of Alexandria, with the intention of implementing this plan.